Christof/vim_tips/vim_tips.md

 exuberant-ctags on linux.
 If the program is installed the tags can be created with `:!ctags -R --exclude=.git --languages=-sql`.
-This command creates tags recursively from the current working directory including the git folder and sql files.
+This command creates tags recursively from the current working directory including the git folder and SQL files.
 Vim can execute the command automatically every time after a file is saved: `:autocmd BufWritePost * call system("ctags -R")`.
 The tags are stored in a plain text file which is called tags.
 Keywords are addressed with a search command.
 This ensures